Remortgage For Debt Consolidation – Updated May 2026

 Understanding Loan-to-Value (LTV) For Remortgaging and How That Relates To Equity and Your Remortgage For Debt Consolidation

 The Loan-to-Value ratio is used by lenders and expressed as a percentage.
-Your mortgage is the loan and the value of your property is reflected by – the value.
+Your mortgage is the loan, and the value of your property is reflected by the value.
 The LTV is a ratio used to determine how much you can borrow.
-When you first take out a mortgage, your LTV will be low, Mid-Range or High and this is where your credit score comes into play.
+When you first take out a mortgage, your LTV will be low, mid-range, or high, and this is where your credit score comes into play.

 Low LTVs are considered to be under 70%.

-As an illustrative example (Halifax remortgage to pay off debt), check out this table bearing in mind that remortgage is only available when you have enough home equity available…
+As an illustrative example (Halifax remortgage to pay off debt), check out this table, bearing in mind that remortgage is only available when you have enough home equity available…

-For a better idea of how your rates would affect your monthly savings, see this repayments table for more details.
+For a better idea of how your rates would affect your monthly savings, see this repayment table for more details.
 It’s also possible for you to change the repayment terms to suit your budget or the speed at which you repay the mortgage.

 The table below shows you examples (nationwide debt consolidation mortgage) of how the payment periods affect your monthly outgoings: